neilhoff/rails-dev-box/README.md

 This box was created from the blog [Developing Ruby on Rails on Windows](http://manuel.manuelles.nl/blog/2013/07/23/developing-ruby-on-rails-on-windows/)
+Updated using [GoRails - Setting up Vagrant for Rails](https://gorails.com/guides/using-vagrant-for-rails-development) as a guide

 Steps
 ==========

 - Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - Install [Vagrant](http://downloads.vagrantup.com/)
+- Install 2 plugins for Vagrant
+ - `vagrant plugin install vagrant-vbguest` - Automatically installs the VirtualBox guest additions
+ - `vagrant plugin install vagrant-librarian-chef-nochef` - Automatically run Chef when box is started
+- NOTE: You might not have to install Ruby on Windows anymore.
+I haven't tested it yet.
 - Install [Ruby](http://rubyinstaller.org/downloads/)
 - Install the [Ruby DevKit](http://rubyinstaller.org/downloads/)
   - Extract to: <ruby_path>\devkit